EricThomson/pandastim/readme.md

 - Document how to make a new texture class.
 - How to close programatically?
 Would be useful for smoothness and also could add time/close signal code to save file.
 - Saving: have it save start/end time?
 If you close programmatically would be easier to save end time of program.
 Seems unneeded frankly it only saves what was actually shown already.
+- How to ensure there is a texture (avoid `Assertion failed: !is_empty()`) Seems you are asking for bugs.
+Note cards made most recently will show on top of other cards.
+You could make them invisible temporarily or something.
+Ultimately add a third stim type and test this it will be a bit messy: you will want to generate a list of stim types, and then when you have one type, delete the other types in clear_cards, not just the one we are about to switch away from.

 ### To do (long term)
 - check with photodiode at different locations on window: is it identical?